mchakravarty/CodeEditorView/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fmchakravarty%2FCodeEditorView%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/mchakravarty/CodeEditorView)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fmchakravarty%2FCodeEditorView%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/mchakravarty/CodeEditorView)

 The `CodeEditorView` Swift package provides a SwiftUI view implementing a rich code editor for iOS and macOS whose visual style is inspired by Xcode.
-The currently supported functionality includes syntax highlighting with configurable themes, inline message (warnings, errors, etc) reporting, bracket matching, matching bracket insertion, current line highlighting, and a minimap (only on macOS).
+The currently supported functionality includes syntax highlighting with configurable themes, inline message (warnings, errors, etc) reporting, bracket matching, matching bracket insertion, current line highlighting, and a minimap.

+**Update:**

+* I am currently porting `CodeEditorView` over to TextKit 2.
+You find the ongoing progress on `main`.
+* The main work is done, which (among other things) results in performance improvements and additional functionality on iOS (line highlights and minimap).
+* There are still some problems, though.
+On iOS, redrawing of the gutter and the minimap is broken.
+And on macOS, text editing performance on larger files is bad.
+These issues are going to be fixed next.
+* The TextKit 2 implementation requires the latest versions of macOS (14) and iOS (17).
+If want to use `CodeEditorView` on earlier version of macOS or iOS, you need to use release 0.12.0 or the `textkit1` branch of this repository.
+(I don't have the bandwidth to support TextKit 2 on earlier OS versions, but I am happy to accept PRs that add support for it.
+They need to use Swift 5.9, though.)

 ## Screenshots of the demo app